 If your insurance company won’t cover your dog, shop around and compare coverage with multiple companies.
 Several insurers offered by Policygenius — including AIG, Chubb, Hippo, and Encompass— accept even the most dangerous dog breeds.
 You also have the option of pet liability insurance, which is a specialized policy that covers injury or damage caused by any kind of dog.

 Which dog breeds will homeowners insurance not cover?

 Certain dog breeds are categorized as “dangerous” because they’re responsible for a high number of dog bite claims.
-To minimize the chances of having to pay out expensive liability claims, some insurance companies may exclude certain breeds from coverage.
-Your insurer may also raise your premium if you own a certain breed or they may refuse to cover your home altogether.
+To minimize the chances of having to pay out expensive liability claims, some insurance companies exclude certain breeds from coverage.
+Your insurer may also raise your premium if you own a certain breed or refuse to cover your home altogether.

 Along with breed restrictions, some insurers also won’t cover dogs with a history of biting or damaging property.